SherryYuki-711/shirley-python3-webapp/README.md

 # shirley-python3-webapp
-This is a simple piece which is used for personal study
+This is a simple piece writed by python3 which is used for personal study.